 Yoon Shi convinces her to have coffee, then another time, lunch.
 She’s flattered but cancels other dates when Joon Min purposely gives her more work to do.

-Yoon Shi is not easily pushed aside and continues to send her love notes and little gifts.
+Yoon Shi is not easily pushed aside and continues to send her flirty notes and little gifts.
 At first she accepts gratefully.
 The Youn brothers are all busy doing their own thing.
 Jun Qiang’s wasted no time finding a relationship and Joon Min is simply working her to death as his assistant without really talking to her.
 She feels very alone.

 ~The Nanny: Baek Hyun Ae~